 - Sterling National Bank v.
 J.H.
 Cohn, LLP.
 (Index No. 650879/12 (MLS) (N.Y.Sup.
 Aug.
 28, 2012.)).
 Successfully defended accounting firm J.H.
 Cohn in an action alleging fraud in connection with losses suffered by Sterling National Bank which made loans to J.H.
 Cohn’s audit client.

 - Innospec Fuel Specialties, LLC v.
 Isochem North America, (Civ.
 No. 10-1642, 2012 WL 3682988 (D.N.J.
 Aug.
 24, 2012).
 Lead counsel for Isochem North America (a subsidiary of French chemical supplier SNPE) in its defense of breach of contract and other claims brought by Innospec.
 The court granted summary judgment in favor of Isochem.

 - Madoff Litigation.
-Successfully represented Ernst & Young Luxembourg (“EY Luxembourg”) in litigation in the Southern District of New York arising out of EY Luxembourg’s involvement in the audits of certain feeder funds that invested in Bernard Madoff securities.
+Successfully represented Ernst & Young Luxembourg (“EY Luxembourg”) in class action litigation in the Southern District of New York arising out of EY Luxembourg’s involvement in the audits of certain feeder funds that invested in Bernard Madoff securities.
 After intensive fact investigation, analysis of the legal issues and coordination, with counsel for nearly thirty other defendants named in three related class actions, the Luxemburg firm joined in the motion to dismiss the claims against it and all other defendants.
 That motion was granted on November 29, 2011.
 The decision was affirmed (In Re Herald, Pringo and Thenar, 730 F. 3d 112 (2d Civ.2013)) and following application for the hearing consideration, affirmed again.
 F. 3d 110 (2d Civ.
 2014).
+Certiorari was denied in March 2015.
+A motion made by the class representatives to withdraw the Court of Appeals mandate is currently pending.